Project Director, Minnesota Couples on the Brink

 Research & Discovery

-Family Formation Project - The goal of this five year project is to find effective strategies to support urban unmarried new parent couples who aspire to forming families and who say that marriage is a goal for their relationship.
+Family Formation Project - The goal of this five year project is to find effective strategies to support urban unmarried new parent couples who aspire to form families and who say that marriage is a goal for their relationship.
 We are using community-based action research methods to involve community stakeholders at every stage of the project, and plan to provide mentor couples to participants in the project, along with helping them access community services.
 The Family Formation Project is supported by grants from the U.S. Administration on Children and Families and the State of Minnesota through the Department of Human Services.
 The project began in September, 2004.

 Parenting Together Project - This study examined whether a group educational intervention during the transition to parenthood can enhance the quality of father-child interaction and increase father involvement with their children.
 A randomized experimental design was used to evaluate an 8-session program with 165 couples who were first time parents, beginning during the second trimester of pregnancy and ending at 5 months postpartum.
 Outcomes were assessed via time diaries, coded observations of parent-child play, and self reports of fathers and mothers.
 The intervention had positive effects on fathers’ skills in interacting with their babies and their involvement on work days but not home days.
 We conclude that a relatively brief intervention during the transition to parenthood can improve fathering, and we explore possible reasons for differential effects on areas of parenting.
 Reference: William J. Doherty, Martha Farrell Erickson, and Ralph La Rossa (in press).
 An Intervention to Promote father attitudes and skills with infants during the transition to parenthood.
 Journal of Family Psychology.
 This study was conducted with support of a grant from the Maternal and Child Health Bureau, Health Services Research Administration, U.S. Department and Health and Human Services (5R40 MC 00141-03).